nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Create another command for confirming or cancelling exit.
     * Pros: Easy to implement.
 Utilizes the current architecture and does not add additional coupling between `MainWindow` and `CommandBox`.
-    * Cons: May potential cause errors since users may type in different commands.
+    * Cons: May potentially cause errors since users may type in different commands.

 ### Delete feature